changliao1025/hexwatershed_tutorial/README.md

-# hexwatershed_tutorial
+# Introduction
-A short course for the HexWatershed model
+This a short course for the HexWatershed model.

+# Requirements

+# Suggested reading

+# References